notices - See details

 You don’t apply for or receive these exemptions directly as an individual.
 Once hired by a CIRO dealer member firm, that firm becomes your sponsoring dealer, and must submit your application to CIRO for approval through the National Registration Database (NRD).
 You’ll need to work with your sponsoring dealer’s team to provide:

 The CFA Program now offers more direct value for Canadian candidates and charterholders, reducing or eliminating the need for additional CIRO examinations required for licensing (currently offered at $475 CAD each).
-With CIRO recognition, your CFA designation becomes a more efficient and cost-effective pathway into CIRO-regulated finance and investment roles in Canada.
+With CIRO recognition and exam exemptions, your CFA designation becomes a more efficient and cost-effective pathway into CIRO-regulated finance and investment roles in Canada.

 Yes.
-CIRO member firms benefit from hiring CFA Charterholders or candidates who’ve recently passed Level I (or higher levels), as they reduce onboarding time and licensing examination time and costs.
-This makes you more competitive in the job market and easier to onboard into CIRO-licensed positions.
+CIRO member firms benefit from hiring CFA Charterholders or candidates who’ve recently passed Level I (or higher levels), as they can reduce onboarding time and licensing examination time and costs.
+This can make you more competitive in the job market and easier to onboard into CIRO-licensed positions.

 Yes.
-The CFA Charter satisfies CIRO’s proficiency requirement for Portfolio Managers under CIRO IDPC Rule 2603(1)(i)(h).
+The CFA Charter satisfies CIRO’s proficiency requirement for Portfolio Managers under CIRO IDPC Rule 2603(1)(i)(h), in combination with the required relevant investment management experience.
 It's also recognized under National Instrument 31-103 by the Canadian Securities Administrators (CSA) for portfolio management roles, under the registration category of Advising Representative.

 Your exemptions are valid for three years from the date you pass CFA Program Level I or higher, as specified in CIRO IDPC Rule 2628(1).
-After three years, standard CIRO licensing examination requirements may apply unless you've advanced further in the CFA Program, or have become a CFA charterholder, whereby your exemptions from these exams will not expire.
+After three years, standard CIRO licensing examination requirements may apply unless you've advanced further in the CFA Program, or have become a CFA charterholder, whereby your exemptions from these exams do not expire provided that the individual continues to have the right to use the designation and the designation has not been revoked or otherwise restricted.